 This is where eGift cards get a little different from physical ones.
 When you purchase a PerfectGift eGift card as a gift, you typically enter the recipient's email address during checkout.
 The card gets sent directly to them — which is great for birthdays when you're 1,000 kilometres away, not so great if they're not big on checking their email.

-For the recipient, activation is pretty simple.
-The card is technically ready to use the moment it arrives in their inbox — there's no separate activation step like you sometimes see with physical gift cards where you have to call a number first.
-They just need to note the card number and CVV, and they're good to go anywhere Visa is accepted.
+For the recipient, there's no separate activation step.
+The card is ready to use the moment it arrives in their inbox — they just need to note the card number and CVV, and they're good to go anywhere Visa is accepted.
 That includes online shopping, in-store purchases, restaurants, you name it.

 If you bought a PerfectGift eGift card for someone and they're telling you it never arrived, here's what I'd suggest: first, confirm you entered their email correctly.
 Then ask them to check spam.
 If both of those check out and it's been more than a few hours, reach out to the retailer or platform where you purchased it — they can usually resend or verify delivery on their end.

-Worth noting: the 3-year validity clock starts from the date of purchase, not the date the recipient first uses it.
+One timing detail that catches people: the 3-year validity clock starts from the date of purchase, not the date the recipient first uses it.
 So if someone sits on a $100 eGift card for two years before opening the email, they've got one year left — not three.
-And that $2.50/month inactivity fee kicks in after 12 consecutive months of no use, which can quietly eat into the balance if the card gets forgotten.
+And that $2.50/month inactivity fee can quietly eat into the balance if the card gets forgotten.
 I'd honestly recommend reminding the recipient to use it sooner rather than later, or at least to check the balance and know what they've got.

 A Few Things I Wish I'd Known Earlier